Oral Cancer Symptoms

 Compromised immune system, gum disease, previous cancers, and HPV infection are other oral cancer risks.

 However, one of the alarming things about recent cancer trends is that many new cases are among people who don’t have cancer risk factors.

 Cellular changes below the surface aren’t always detectable until they’ve advanced to a critical stage.

 However, early detection and treatment of oral cancer significantly increase the chance of a positive outcome.
 The American Cancer Society reports that about 7,000 deaths result from oral cancer out of 30,000 cases diagnosed annually.
 If we suspect any unusual changes in your mouth tissue, we may suggest a biopsy and microscopic analysis by a qualified lab.

 Early detection dramatically increases a person’s chance of survival.
 When cancer is detected early, the survival rate is about 83%.
 Late detected oral cancers have a survival rate of 50%.

 Many other non-cancerous changes can occur in your mouth’s tissue, from oral warts to autoimmune lesions.
 Dr. Chris Hill draws on his background in oral pathology to determine if any abnormalities should be removed or simply monitored.

 As a side note, we understand tobacco holds powerful addictive powers over many health-conscious people.
 If you’re determined to quit, we want to be a supportive partner in your efforts.
-Talk to your hygienist or Dr. Chris Hill by calling (314) 678-7876 (Downtown St. Louis) or (314) 375-5353 (Clayton, MO) or email us about strategies and resources for kicking the habit.
+Talk to your hygienist or Dr. Chris Hill by calling our dental office in Richmond Heights, MO at (314) 678-7876 or email us about strategies and resources for kicking the habit.